JoJo2nd/JoJo2nd.github.io/_drafts/new-loader.md

  * Send the .text data size, .text data start address and the global pointer (this is something MIPS related).
 One odd this is these things already exists in the header of the EXE just sent so I find it odd that they are needed again.
  * Send the .text section (i.e. the actual code).
 Once sent PSXSERIAL will boot the downloaded EXE

 Excluding usual programming crap of things never working first time, I got something starting the download to the PlayStation pretty quick.
 There was a problem, however, as the download would hang midway though.
 After some extra research I discovered (as far as I could tell) that the protocol for PSXSERIAL had changed over versions.
-The source code I had was from one of the earlist versions of PSXSERIAL and looked to be incompatable with the newest versions.
+The source code I had was from one of the earlist versions of PSXSERIAL and looked to be incompatible with the newest versions.
 I started looking into using some earlier version of PSXSERIAL but after two failed attempts I said hell to it, I'll write my own version.
 I had to learn some details of how the PlayStation BIOS worked but I'd probably end up doing it sooner or later.

 #### The PlayStation side of things ####

 Following the process defined above I laid out something pretty quick but lacking any code to read from the serial port.
 Writing to or reading from the serial port is completely different to the process on linux.
 Linux treats the port as a file that can be read from or written to.
 The PlayStation, like many other embedded devices I suspect, uses [memory mapped I/O][8] to work with the port.
 Given the choice of the two, memory mapped I/O is my preferred method.
 On the PlayStation the serial port is mapped the memory address 0x1F801050, 0x1F801054, 0x1F80105A.
 0x1F801054 and 0x1F80105A map to the status register and control register respectfully, 0x1F801050 is where any data for the serial port is written to or read from depending on if the PlayStation is sending or receiving data.

 The PlayStation had to match the Linux code which means setting the **C**lear **T**o **S**end flag in the control register.
-Once set the Linux machine should send down a new byte of data which I check the status register to confirm the byte has arraived (this is the case when the RXRDY flag in the status register is true).
+Once set the Linux machine should send down a new byte of data which I check the status register to confirm the byte has arrived (this is the case when the RXRDY flag in the status register is true).
 Once the byte has arrived the code reads the data from 0x1F801050 and unsets the CTS bit in the control register.
 Rinse and repeat until all data is sent.
 Some example code below:

 {% highlight C linenos %}
 /** SIO FIFO Buffer (TX/RX) Register [Read/Write] */